muhammedakyuzlu/coco_to_yolo/README.md

 # coco_to_yolo
-convert coco annotation to yolo annotation the coco annotation can be fond in cocodataset web site https://cocodataset.org/#download
+convert coco annotation to yolo annotation no need to download the images the coco annotation can be fond in cocodataset web site https://cocodataset.org/#download